gnosis/dex-docs/docs/intro1.md

 **How does the Gnosis Protocol relate to prediction markets?**
 Core to the success and utility of prediction markets, is liquidity.
 Without lower spread order books, permissionless prediction markets will continue to fail to capture expert knowledge on future events.

 Our existing [conditional token framework](https://docs.gnosis.io/conditionaltokens/) allows anyone to create crypto assets that represent information about future events with conditional outcomes.
-In essence, the conditional token framework enables the creation of prediction market assets, which could be traded on any exchange, not solely on a prediction market platform.
+In essence, the conditional token framework enables the creation of prediction market assets, which could be traded on any trading protocol, not solely on a prediction market platform.
 However, the number of unique conditional tokens, each representing a unique outcome in the world, could grow exponentially in size.
 In order to ensure marketplaces exist for the “long tail” of prediction market assets, it is necessary to have market mechanisms built precisely for handling large numbers of unique, and often illiquid, tokens.
 To this end, we built the Gnosis Protocol to become the standard for trading prediction market conditional tokens and providing access to their global liquidity pool.

-**What role does GNO play on the Gnosis Protocol?**
-On each trade, the protocol takes only a 0.1% fee on trading volume.
-Fees are included in a trader’s limit price and paid in their sell token.
-All fees are then converted into [OWL](https://blog.gnosis.pm/owl-token-use-cases-6094027ecb37), which is a token [generated](https://blog.gnosis.pm/owl-generation-2019-85be92d18552) by locking the Gnosis token, GNO.
-50% of the fee is paid to the selected order settlement provider, while the remaining 50% of the fee is burnt.
+Note: Prediction markets may constitute a regulated activity depending on the jurisdiction and depending on the market design and market topic, so that in these cases they may only be set up with the corresponding authorisation of the competent supervisory authority.

-**What is Gnosis Protocol’s fee model?**
+**What is Gnosis Protocol’s fee model and what role does GNO play?**
 Fees are used to incentivize an open competition in which anyone can submit an order settlement solution for every batch auction and be rewarded.
 Additionally, the fee model aims to bring value to all GNO token holders.
 In detail, on each trade, the protocol takes only a 0.1% fee on trading volume.
 Fees are included in a trader’s limit price and paid in their sell token.
 All fees are then converted into [OWL](https://blog.gnosis.pm/owl-token-use-cases-6094027ecb37), which is a token [generated](https://blog.gnosis.pm/owl-generation-2019-85be92d18552) by locking the Gnosis token, GNO.
-50% of the fee is paid to the selected order settlement provider, while the remaining 50% of the fee is burnt.
+50% of the fee is paid as an incentive to the provider of the selected order settlement solution (“solver”), while the remaining 50% of the fee is burnt.

 **How does Gnosis Protocol relate to Gnosis’ earlier DEX product, the DutchX trading protocol?**
-Both the DutchX trading protocol and the Gnosis Protocol come from a similar motivation: to implement batch auctions with uniform clearing prices, because it is unfair to have different prices for the same asset in the same block, as frequently may occur on Uniswap and other exchanges.
-While the DutchX implemented batch auctions using a traditional single order book with uniform clearing prices, Gnosis Protocol’s order book enables ring trades and greater liquidity.
-Due to this and other core advantages, Gnosis Protocol’s design brings a wider feature set and robust long term infrastructure to Ethereum.
+Both the DutchX trading protocol and Gnosis Protocol come from a similar motivation: to implement batch auctions with uniform clearing prices.
+Gnosis Protocol keeps all the advantages of the DutchX trading protocol but adds: shorter trading times, allowing every participant to set a limit price (i.e. on the DutchX, sellers could only place market orders), and thanks to the ring trades, Gnosis Protocol does not split liquidity into separate trading pairs.

+**Will there be a version 2 of Gnosis Protocol?**
+Gnosis protocol has now admin key or other ability to upgrade, However, we will continue to innovate and suggest users to switch to a newer version if it can offer significant improvements over the previous one.
+A few areas of improvement could be: increased scalability and lower gas costs for usage, higher expressibility of orders, or the ability to submit sealed bids.

 **Is Gnosis Protocol secure?**